vvdhout/udacity_flightsurety/README.md

 ## Install

 This repository contains Smart Contract code in Solidity (using Truffle), tests (also using Truffle), dApp scaffolding (using HTML, CSS and JS) and server app scaffolding.
+MAKE SURE YOU HAVE GANACHE INSTALLED GLOBALLY (we will run on ganache-cli).

 To install, download or clone the repo, then:

 `npm install`

+In a different cmd, run:
+`ganache-cli -a 50 -m "federal purchase shrimp arrest mouse carry aunt sail margin arrest popular vague"`

+Go back to the first cmd in which the project folder is open and run:
-`truffle compile`
+`truffle compile --reset`

 ## Develop Client

-To run truffle tests:

-`truffle test ./test/flightSurety.js`
-`truffle test ./test/oracles.js`

 To use the dapp:

-`truffle migrate`
+`truffle migrate --reset`

+Take the contract address of the deployed FlightSuretyApp contract, copy it, and paste it into the src/dapp/index.html file where we set the 'instance' variable below on the page in the script tag(replace the placeholder address with the newly deployed address).

 `npm run dapp`

 To view dapp: